 Anderson, Vicki.
 The Dime Novel in Children's Literature.
 Jefferson: McFarland & Co., 2005.

 Anderson, a retired school librarian, places the dime novel into the broader context of children's literature, tracing the evolution of the format from broadsides and chapbooks to pulps and comics.
-Unfortunately, the book contains multiple factual inaccuracies.
+Readers are warned that the book contains some factual inaccuracies.

 Bedore, Pamela.
 Dime Novels and the Roots of American Detective Fiction.
 London: Palgrave Macmillan, 2013.